Get insider access

 3. Best Mid-Range Bass Headphones

 If you want intense bass at a mid-range price point, the Skullcandy Crusher Evo Wireless are right up your alley.
-Unlike the Sony WH-XB910 Wireless, they don't have ANC or multi-device pairing; however, they have a haptic bass slider.
-This slider adds extra vibrations to your audio, which makes them stand out from other picks on this list.
-When set to high, their sound is intensely thumpy and boomy, which is great for genres like EDM and hip-hop.
+Unlike the Sony ULT WEAR Wireless, they don't have ANC or support multi-device pairing.
+However, like the Sony's ULT button, their haptic bass slider adds extra vibrations to your audio.
+With the slider set to high, their sound is intensely thumpy and boomy, which is great for genres like EDM and hip-hop.
 If you find the bass overwhelming, you can lower the slider or use their companion app, which has a couple of EQ presets.

 These headphones last over 34 hours continuously, which is great for long days on the road.
-They also have a good build quality, but while they're decently comfortable, they can trap heat around your ears and cause them to get warm over time.
+They also have a good build quality and a decently comfortable fit, although they can trap heat around your ears and cause them to get warm over time.
 They don't block out much background noise either, but if noise isolation is important to you, check out the Anker Soundcore Space Q45 Wireless.
 They have a powerful ANC system that can easily cut down a fantastic amount of background noise but lack a haptic bass slider.

 See our review